-On the kit channel, 'S' changes the loop points.
+When used on kit instruments, 'S' changes the loop points.
 The first digit modulates the offset value; the second digit modulates the loop length.
 (1-7=increase, 9-F=decrease.)

 On the noise channel, 'S' works like a filter.
+The command is relative, meaning that the command value will be added to the currently used shape value.

-It's difficult to understand this command by pure logic; the best idea is to experiment and see what you can come up with.
+It's next to impossible to explain this command by logic; the best idea probably is to experiment and see what you can come up with.